gopheracademy/gopheracademy-web/content/advent-2018/personal-photo-management.md

 plus there is an API for [Google TensorFlow](https://www.tensorflow.org/).

-User [feedback](https://github.com/photoprism/photoprism/wiki/Concerns) we received later, while our project was [trending on Reddit](https://www.reddit.com/r/golang/comments/9nwjpf/photoprism_personal_photo_management_powered_by/), also made clear that we have to provide a single binary including all dependencies for reach broad adoption.
+User [feedback](https://github.com/photoprism/photoprism/wiki/Concerns) we received later, while our project was [trending on Reddit](https://www.reddit.com/r/golang/comments/9nwjpf/photoprism_personal_photo_management_powered_by/), also made clear that we have to provide a single binary including all dependencies to reach broad adoption.
 Other than developers, most users are not comfortable using Docker.

 ### Go-native replacement for MySQL ###